How to Transfer Songs from iPhone to Mac for Backup

 Now, simply click the Export button under Music tab, from its drop-down menu select your [Google phone name], the process of music copying from iPhone to Google Android device begins.

-With Phone Transfer and iTransfer, there are no worries when you switch from iOS to Android.
-When it feels stale for iOS devices which is under tight control in terms of software an hardware, it is a good idea to get an Android handset for its diversified design and features as well as its open-source system.
+With both Phone Transfer and iTransfer, there are no worries when you switch from iOS to Android.
 Just use the two programs to make a easy transition.